manips-sai-org/OpenSai/tutorials/docs/1_pendulum.md

 #### 2 - Add a link connected via a fixed joint to link1

-This is the preffered way of doing in case the added visual also has a corresponding collision element because SAI does not suppoer multiple collision elements on the same link.
+This is the preffered way of doing in case the added visual also has a corresponding collision element because OpenSai does not suppoer multiple collision elements on the same link.

 <details>
 <summary>Hint</summary>